e253503/My-Euler-Project/README.md

 May the force be with you
 Orcun
 Edit: 28.12.2020
-I solved 2 of them and updated solved questions up to 17.
+I solved 2 of them and updated questions I solved so there are 17 answers now.